juliangruber/agent/README.md

 # agent

-Setup for run harnesses in Docker (for safety) and models on bare metal (for speed).
+Run harnesses in Docker (for safety) and models on bare metal (for speed).

 Supports harnesses
 - [OpenCode](https://opencode.ai/)